p2js/xenon/README.md

 / \
 </pre></template>
 ```

-You can then import templates, either from a local file or from anywhere on the web, using an `iframe` element with its `class` attribute set to `template-import`:
+You can then import templates, either from a local file or from anywhere on the web, using an `iframe` element with its `class` attribute set to `template-import`.
+They can be used just like inline templates, and will render once the iframes load:
 ```html
 <iframe hidden class="template-import" src="speech.template.html"></iframe>

 <speech say="Ahoy there!"></speech> <!--Will render once loaded!-->
 ```

-**⚠️ Please note:** Template imports are visibly slower than inline templates, as on top of the time to load another HTML file, they need to wait until the iframe has loaded to process the templates, meaning it happens after the initial render.
-They are meant to be used more for publishing one or more templates as a library on the internet.